-The next meeting will be the January Officers/Planning Meeting.
+The next meeting will be the February General Business Meeting.
 This is, naturally, MANDATORY for all Chapter officers as well as all District Deputies.
-Grand Knights as well as council delegates and non-delegates are always welcome to attend.
-The meeting will be held on Friday, January 11, 2019.
+Grand Knights as well as council delegates are always expected to attend.
+All Knights, delegate or not, are always welcome The meeting will be h

 Our Chapter has been helping and participating in the Big Bear Polar Plunge since its start seven years ago.
 We have had men making theplunge each year.
 This year I would like to see even more of my brother Knights join me in the balmy and calming waters of beautiful Big Bear

 Last year we were able to donate $20,750 to our seminarians.
 This year our goal is $25,000.
 We can do it.
 At the burse this year we collected almost $17,000, with 33 councils yet to contribute.
 If your council or assembly has not yet donated, it is not too late.
 Let's make thisthe best year